 The following options are supported for /usr/bin/rm only:

-Removes all files (whether write-protected or not) in a directory without prompting the user.
-In a write-protected directory, however, files are never removed (whatever their permissions are), but no messages are displayed.
-If the removal of a write-protected directory is attempted, this option will not suppress an error message.
+Removes files (even if write-protected) in a directory without prompting the user.
+In a write-protected directory, however, files are never removed (whatever their permissions are) and no messages are displayed.

 Interactive.
 With this option, rm prompts for confirmation before removing any files.
 It overrides the –f option and remains in effect even if the standard input is not a terminal.

 The following options are supported for /usr/xpg4/bin/rm only:

 Does not prompt for confirmation.
 Does not write diagnostic messages or modify the exit status in the case of non-existent operands.
 Any previous occurrences of the –i option is ignored.

 Prompts for confirmation.
 Any occurrences of the –f option is ignored.